JohnVillalovos/greentreesnakes/nodes.rst

    * ``defaults`` is a list of default values for arguments that can be passed positionally.
 If there are fewer defaults, they correspond to the last n arguments.

+   .. versionchanged:: 3.8

+      ``posonlyargs`` was introduced in Python 3.8

    .. versionchanged:: 3.4